inductiva/inductiva/tutorials/simulators/OpenSees.md

 Go to https://console.inductiva.ai/tasks/gafdcf5t0zpkft4sxmubo30q1 for more details.
 ```

-As shown here, the core computing time of our simulation took 28.2 seconds, as
+The core computation time of our simulation was 28.2 seconds, as can be seen in
-seen at the `In Progress   at 25/02, 16:35:58  28.221 s` line.
-This part of the
+the line `In Progress at 25/02, 16:35:58 28.221 s`.
+This part of the timeline
-timeline represents the actual running of the simulation.
+represents the actual execution of the simulation.

-Although this simulation is short, there's still room for improvement in
+Although it's short, there's still room for improvement to reduce the processing
-reducing the processing time.
+time.

 ### Scaling Up Your Simulation

-In order to scale your simulation you just need to change a couple of lines on
-your original script.
+Scaling up your simulation is as simple as changing just two lines of code:

-1. Update the `machine_type` to `c2-standard-16`
+1. Update the `machine_type` to a 16 vCPU machine (`c2-standard-16`)
-2. Increase the number of `n_vcpus` to 16
+2. Set the number of `n_vcpus` to 16

-By changing just these two lines, you're now running your simulation on a much
-more powerful machine.

-With just a two-line change, we've reduced the process time from 28.2 seconds to
+By increasing the number of vCPUs, we've reduced the processing time from 28.2
-10.2 seconds.
+to 10.2 seconds.

 Here are the results of running the same simulation on a few machines: